Nicc0/Snake-Parkour/README.md

 }
 ```

-More information about API you find on our wiki, click here
+More information about API you find on our wiki, [click here](https://github.com/Nicc0/Snake-Parkour/wiki/API).

 ## Frequently Asked Question (FAQ)
 <dl>
   <dt>Where can I download plugin?</dt>
-  <dd>You can download the plugin from our resource page on www.spigot.org (click here)</dd>
+  <dd>You can download the plugin from our resource page on www.spigotmc.org (click here)</dd>

   <dt>Can I modify plugin?</dt>
   <dd>We would prefer you didn't do it.
 That's why we created the API.</dd>